Every spending situation is unique. SingSaver assembles the 'Best For' list, so you can decide what’s best for you.

 General spending on F&B earns you 5% cash rebates, the only exception being hotel dining.
 The 5% cash rebate rate also applies to groceries and petrol.

-The minimum qualifying spend is to keep up S$600 per month for 3 consecutive months—that’s right, cash rebates are tabulated quarterly, and they are capped at S$250 each quarter.
+The minimum qualifying spend is to keep up S$600 per month for three consecutive months — that’s right, cash rebates are tabulated quarterly, and they are capped at S$250 each calendar quarter.

 Best for fine dining deals: American Express Platinum Card

 Perfect for: Those who appreciate the finer things in life and have no time for expense tracking.

 The AMEX Platinum Card is the creme de la creme of credit cards if fine dining is the only kind of dining you fancy.
 Other than that, it would come in very handy if you need to entertain overseas visitors, clients, staff, or even loved ones but don’t want to break the bank, thanks to 50% dining privileges at a handpicked selection of popular establishments under its Love Dining @ Hotels and Love Dining @ Restaurants programmes.

 Also, you’ll enjoy complimentary drinks at over a dozen fashionable bars in Singapore.
 Then, recover from your food coma with spa vouchers and discounts at selected spa services, as well as complimentary cocktails at the likes of Anti:Dote and Horse's Mouth Bar, under the Chillax! by American Express Platinum programme.